 Covid-19: repairs and maintenance - Q&A briefing

-(Article last updated on 31 March 2020) Q. What should landlords do about repairs and maintenance during the Government’s Covid-19 restrictions?
+Q. How should repairs and maintenance be carried out safely during the new Covid-19 restrictions?

-Q. What should landlords do about repairs and maintenance during the Government’s Covid-19 restrictions?
+Q. What should landlords do about repairs and maintenance when Covid-19 restrictions are eased?

-The MHCLG advice clarifies what could be viewed as urgent health and safety issues, explaining that they are those which will affect a tenant’s ability to live safely and maintain their mental and physical health in the property.
-This could include (but is not limited to):
+The MHCLG’s previous advice clarified what could be viewed as urgent health and safety issues, explaining that this could include (but is not limited to):

 - If there is a problem with the fabric of the building, for example the roof is leaking